Glossary of Acronyms

 SBOE (State Board of Education)

 A state board comprising 15 elected members from districts throughout the state that establishes policy and provides leadership for the Texas public school system.
 The board sets curriculum standards, determines passing scores for state-mandated assessment tests, and oversees the investment of the Permanent School Fund.

 Programs and/or services designed to supplement the regular education program for students identified as at risk of dropping out of school

 SENS (Statewide Education Notification System)

-The Statewide Education Notification System (SENS) is an information delivery system that provides critical and time-sensitive information from TEA to Education Service Centers (ESCs), school districts, charter schools and other organizations through email, phone, voice-mail, and pagers.
+An information delivery system that provides critical and time-sensitive information from TEA to ESCs, school districts, charter schools and other organizations through email, phone, voice mail, and pagers.